Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

 \subsection{The spaces $\E_7/\F_4$, $\E_7/\Sp(4)$, $\E_7/\SO(8)$}

-In order to prove the formality of $\E_7/\F_4$ we shall merely use two pieces of information. \begin{enumerate} \item the rational homotopy groups of $\E_7$ and $\F_4$, \item the fact that the inclusion of simple simply-connected compact Lie groups induces an isomorphism in third rational cohomology, i.e.~is rationally $4$-connected. \end{enumerate} Let us elaborate on this briefly.
+In order to prove the formality of $\E_7/\F_4$ we shall use merely two pieces of information: \begin{enumerate} \item the rational homotopy groups of $\E_7$ and $\F_4$, \item the fact that the inclusion of simple simply-connected compact Lie groups induces an isomorphism in third rational cohomology, i.e., is rationally $4$-connected. \end{enumerate} In Section~\ref{sec05} when we prove the equivariant formality of the isotropy action of these spaces, we will need a little more information which we will cite from the literature.